Parameterized Orientable Deletion: Chordal Graphs

 For the converse direction, suppose we can delete at most $k$ vertices of the new graph to make it orientable respecting the capacities.
 Again, as in Theorem \ref{thm:whard-chordal} we assume we have a solution of size exactly $k$, otherwise we add some vertices.
 Furthermore, any used vertex of $V_1$ can be exchanged with one of its neighbors in $V_2$, since all vertices of $V_1$ have degree one more than their capacities, hence we assume that the solution deletes $k$ vertices of $V_2$.
 We show that these vertices are a dominating set of $G$.
 Suppose for contradiction that they are not, so $u\in V_1$ does not have any deleted neighbors in $V_2$.
-Since there are $d(u)+1$ edges connecting $u\in V_1$ to $V_2$, at least one of them is oriented towards $V_2$.
+Since the number of edges connecting $u\in V_1$ to $V_2$ is equal to the degree of $u$ plus 1, at least one of them is oriented towards $V_2$.
 But now the $n-k$ non-deleted vertices of $V_2$, because of Lemma \ref{lem:clique} all have in-degree exactly equal to the capacities inside the clique they induce.
 Hence, the additional edge from $V_1$ will force a vertex to violate its capacity. \end{proof}

-\begin{theorem} \dOr\ can be solved in time $d^{O(d+k)}n^{O(1)}$ on chordal graphs, where $k$ is the size of the solution. \end{theorem} \begin{proof}
+\begin{theorem} \dOr\ can be solved in time $d^{O(d+k)}\cdot n^{O(1)}$ on chordal graphs, where $k$ is the size of the solution. \end{theorem} \begin{proof}

 This proof relies on standard techniques (dynamic programming on tree decompositions), so we will sketch some of the details.
 Recall that given a chordal graph $G$, it is known that we can obtain in polynomial time an optimal tree decomposition of $G$ of width $\omega(G)$, where $\omega(G)$ is the maximum clique size of $G$.
 We now observe that, because of Lemma \ref{lem:clique}, we can assume that $\omega(G)< 2d+k+2$, because if the graph contains a clique on $2d+k+2$ vertices, even after deleting $k$ vertices we will not be able to produce a $d$-orientation and we can immediately reject.
 We therefore have $\tw(G)\le 2d+k+1$.